 Our operating company consolidates the results of operations of the private investment partnerships and Pzena-branded mutual funds over which we exercise a controlling influence.
 We are the sole managing member of our operating company and control its business and affairs and, therefore, consolidate its financial results with ours.
 In light of our employees' and outside investors' direct and indirect interests in our operating company, we have reflected their membership interests as non-controlling interests in our consolidated financial statements.
 As a result, our income is primarily generated by our economic interest in our operating company's net income.
-As of June 30, 2016, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 24.4% and 75.6%, respectively, of the economic interests in the operations of the business.
+As of September 30, 2016, the holders of Class A common stock of the Company and the holders of Class B units of the operating company held approximately 24.3% and 75.7%, respectively, of the economic interests in the operations of the business.